 Companies that understand their customers, can deal with regulatory requirements and are able to align their services and customer contact channels will become the winners in today’s fast changing marketplace.

 CDS has a wealth of expertise at delivering communication services and acting as a digital partner for a growing portfolio of clients in the utility and national infrastructure sectors.
-These clients include South West Water, Pennon Group, Environment Agency, as well as emergency service providers, including the Metropolitan Police and Resilience Direct.
+These clients include South West Water, Pennon Group, the Environment Agency, National Rail Enquiries and Transport for London.

-We offer a broad range of on and offline services.
-These are designed to help you communicate and engage more effectively with your customers and staff and deliver solutions that help you design, implement and deliver your digital roadmap.
+We offer a broad range of on and offline services designed to help you communicate and engage more effectively with your customers and staff.

-You may ask how do I achieve this?
-From a digital perspective, this means adopting a customer centric approach by gaining a greater understanding of your customers and improving the user experience.
+This means adopting a customer-centric approach by gaining a greater understanding of your customers and improving the user experience.
 It also means: